Ishasharmax/Ishasharmax/README.md

 🔭 I’m currently working on building generative systems to create music & art

-🌱 I’m currently learning to master my skills of Data Science, Mobile development, & Frontend Development.
+🌱 I’m currently learning to master my skills of Data Science, UX/UI, & SWE.

 🤝 I’m looking for help with New Project ideas for iOS App